thisiscapra/thisiscapra.com/source/blog/2015-03-05-the-evolution-of-alfred-app.md

 ###Alfred beta

 When [Vero](https://twitter.com/vero) & [Andrew](https://twitter.com/preppeller) came to me in 2009 with an idea for a new quick launcher for OSX, I jumped at the chance to create the original branding and website.
-They had a name –Alfred– but nothing else, so we thrashed out some ideas, such as using Batman/Alfred as a theme.
-We settled on a butler hat with an old-style magnifying glass for the app icon.
+They had a name –Alfred– but nothing else, so we thrashed out some ideas, Alfred is a quintessentially British name, so it inspired us to go with a classic bowler hat with an old-style magnifying glass for the app icon.
 I then proceeded to sketch out some initial ideas and throw some shapes in illustrator.
 Having never worked on an app icon for OSX before, I had to research best practices for formats and tools to create the icon.
 It also involved learning how to use the mesh tool in illustrator, which can be rather daunting when you've never used it before.
 We worked through some iterations shown below before we settled on the Alfred beta icon.

 <a href="https://dl.dropboxusercontent.com/u/728469/capra-blog-posts/alfred-icon-ideas.jpg" data-simplbox><img src="https://dl.dropboxusercontent.com/u/728469/capra-blog-posts/alfred-icon-ideas.jpg" alt="Alfred Beta Icon Ideas"></a>